 This, of course, is all par for the tyrannical course.

 The surprising part of this story is that many Native Americans agree with the judicial ruling mentioned above (though not necessarily with the "reasoning" behind it), contending that non-native Americans do not have the correct mind set to use peyote with due reverence.

 Now, I loathe both the court ruling and the racial prejudice that informs it, and yet the Native Americans in question have a valid and a very telling point.

 I encounter this childish attitude when a fellow Caucasian finds out inadvertently that I'm publishing a website called "Abolish the DEA dot com."
-Their verbal response itself is usually perfunctory, as in, "Oh, uh-uh," and yet they speak in a kind of awed and conspiratorial voice, as if to tell me: "Oh, yeah, dude, drugs!
+They usually respond in a kind of awed and conspiratorial voice, as if to tell me: "Oh, yeah, dude, drugs!
 You're all about partying hearty and gettin' it on!
 I gotcha!
 Wink, wink, wink!"

 And I'm thinking to myself: "No, dude.
 I am all about the restoration of natural law, the re-legalization of plants, and the overthrow of America's State Religion, i.e. Christian Science."

 But America is under the spell of Drug War propaganda which insists that Mother Nature's psychoactive plant medicines can only be used for "getting high."
 And that mindset is constantly re-enforced by books, magazines, news, TV shows, and movies, all of which studiously ban the positive depiction of illegal "drug use" and simply remove from the history books any references to, say, Freud's use of cocaine, or Benjamin Franklin's use of opium, or Plato's use of psychedelics in the Eleusinian Mysteries.
 (Of course, JFK's use of "speed," as Monty Python would put it, is "right out.")